Diagrammatic bosonization, aspects of criticality, and the Hohenberg-Mermin-Wagner theorem in parquet approaches: Hohenberg-Mermin-Wagner Theorem

 near a critical point, where $b$ is a measure of closeness to the critical point and is zero exactly at the critical point.
 This is needed since in the numerics, we cannot be exactly at criticality.
 In order to resolve deviations from a meanfield-like Ornstein-Zernicke form, our momentum resolution $\delta \bfq$ must be such that

-To obtain a CDW in the repulsive square Hubbard Model, one needs additionally a nearest-neighbor interaction $U'$.
+A simple way to obtain a CDW in the repulsive Hubbard Model on the square lattice, one needs additionally a nearest-neighbor interaction $U'$.
 A numerically and structurally advantageous generalization of the SBE for extended interactions was introduced in Ref.~\cite{aleryani2024screeningeffectiverpalikecharge,aleryani2025intertwinedfluctuationsisotopeeffects}.
-The gist of it is that one replaces the notion of full bare interaction-reducibility with a channel-dependent $\mathcal{B}^\X$-reducibility, where $\mathcal{B}^\X$ is the bosonic part ~\footnote{$\mathcal{B}^\X = \mathcal{B}^\X(q)$; depends only on the bosonic transfer momentum-frequency.
+The gist of it is that one splits the bare interaction in each channel $V_0^\X = \mathcal{B}^\X + \mathcal{F}^\X$ and replaces the notion of full bare interaction-reducibility with a channel-dependent $\mathcal{B}^\X$-reducibility, where $\mathcal{B}^\X$ is the bosonic part ~\footnote{$\mathcal{B}^\X = \mathcal{B}^\X(q)$; depends only on the bosonic transfer momentum-frequency.
 As a result, the screened interaction also retains a pure bosonic dependence.} of the bare interaction.
 This ensures the screened interaction $w^\X$ remains bosonic.
 The density bosonic propagator then is given by